+A: Probably at least a small amount of fat, though the research is not clear and many variables are involved.
 The key difference between fat-soluble vitamins (A, D, E, K) and water-soluble ones (C and the Bs) is that the former are stored in the liver and fatty tissues and are eliminated much more slowly than the latter, which need to be consumed more regularly.

 If you have a varied, nutritious diet, none of this should be a concern, unless you have a medical condition that affects nutrient absorption.